 recommends completely covering the surface with the alcohol wipes while being sure not to let any of the moisture seep into the electronic components.
 If using an alcohol-based spray, spray it onto a rag first and not directly onto the toy.
 Rinse the toy completely after cleaning by using a damp, not wet, rug to go over the surface yet again.
 Let the electronic toy dry naturally before use.

 It is not uncommon for a parent to hand over their cell phone to a young child.
 When you are learning how to clean baby toys, don't forget that non-standard toys need to be sanitized as well.
 Clean your cell phone just as thoroughly as you would any other electronic your baby touches.
 The same is true for tablets, keyboards and remote controls.
+Wood Toys

 Toys made from wood can be cleaned in the same way as plastic toys.
 The best way to sanitize baby toys made from wood is to scrub them with soap and water before being disinfected.
 Because wood is porous, it is important to thoroughly and repeatedly rinse if any type of chemical is used.
 They will also take much longer to air dry.
 You can help to speed up this process by using a hair dryer set on high heat.
+Books and Paper

 recommends quarantining books rather than cleaning them.
 Their recommendation is to place any book or paper material in a sealed plastic bag for 48 hours.
 This should allow any coronavirus germs to die without the need for damaging chemicals or UV rays.
+Understanding Chemicals

 The EPA has an approved list of disinfectants for COVID-19